 What my colleague failed to realize is that flexibility does not come for free: You pay for it with increased code complexity (and with pointless switch-statements).
 Flexibility usually implies more indirections in your code.
 More indirections mean that it becomes harder to figure out what happens where (and when) in your code base.
 If you overdo it, you will spend a lot of time hunting for certain pieces of code.
 For example, you might wonder why a numeric value on your UI is wrong.
 You can quickly find out which method the frontend uses to read it from the backend.
 However, finding the piece of code which actually calculates this value can be much more difficult.
 I once had to navigate through ten classes to find the calculation logic for such a value.
 It was not a pleasant experience.

 This kind of complexity overload happens quickly if you use too involved object orientation (deep inheritance hierarchies, many overridden methods).
-Also, some design patterns like the visitor pattern are very powerful, but very hard to identify and to understand from the code.
+Also, some design patterns like the visitor pattern are very powerful, but very hard to understand.

 Instead of striving for as much flexibility as possible, you should instead use the simplest solution which ticks all the boxes.
 What does this mean in terms of code?
 Let’s look at an example.
 This example is based on a real piece of code taken from an enterprise cloud software.
 Naturally, I have changed the code to protect the innocent and to make it easier to digest.
 It is a Java 7 code base (yes, these still exist).
 We have a